Mechanicsburg stays proactive through active shooter training

 The multi-agency training session will specifically focus on Law enforcement and Fire/EMS interaction when dealing with active shooter incidents.

-“We feel that no community, weather it be rural or metropolitan, is not immune from threats of active shooter incidents,” Mechanicsburg Fire Department Assistant Fire Chief/EMS Coordinator Steve Castle said.
+“We feel that no community, whether it be rural or metropolitan, is not immune from threats of active shooter incidents,” Mechanicsburg Fire Department Assistant Fire Chief/EMS Coordinator Steve Castle said.